littlektframework/littlektframework.github.io/_docs/scene-graph/nodes.md

 permalink: /docs/scene-graph/nodes
 ---

-There are three main implemenations of nodes in the scene graph that LittleKt offers.
-Those three are the base [Node](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/littlekt/graph/node/Node.kt), a 2D based node [Node2D](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/littlekt/graph/node/node2d/Node2D.kt), and the user interface module of nodes.
+There are three main implementations of nodes in the scene graph that LittleKt offers.
+Those three are the base [Node](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/littlekt/graph/node/Node.kt), a 2D-based node [Node2D](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/littlekt/graph/node/node2d/Node2D.kt), and the user interface module of nodes.
 We will be reviewing `Node` and `Node2D` here.
 Check out [The User Interface](/docs/ui/the-user-interface) if you want to learn more on the UI.

 ## Node

 The `Node` contains the base implementation that is used by all nodes in a scene graph.
-This contains lifecycle methods, render methods, adding/removing children, and any hiearchy changes.
+This contains lifecycle methods, render methods, adding/removing children, and any hierarchy changes.

 A `Node` can contain one or more [Signal](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/littlekt/util/signals.kt) types which can be used to subscribe to certain events that the node can emit.